 TIPS are issued by the U.S. government and, like other Treasury securities you may add to a portfolio, are backed by the full faith and credit of the federal government.
 However, there’s a major difference: Unlike regular Treasuries, TIPS are adjusted for inflation based on the consumer price index (CPI).

 Yes, inflation does affect bonds and can be the “enemy” of bondholders.
 Consider a traditional bond that pays 3 percent while inflation is only 1 percent.
 Your purchasing power is positive since your return is greater than inflation.
 However, if inflation is 4 percent during the life of the bond, despite having a positive return, your bond has not kept up with inflation and your purchasing power falls.

 TIPS can help lessen how inflation affects bonds by providing a potential for a total rate of return that adjusts with inflation.

-The principal amount of TIPS is linked to the CPI, published by the Bureau of Labor Statistics, adjusted for three months prior.
+The principal amount of TIPS is linked to CPI, published by the Bureau of Labor Statistics, adjusted for three months prior.
 The inflation-adjusted principal value will not be realized until the issue matures or is sold.

 Here’s an example.
 Say you own TIPS valued at $10,000 with a coupon of 5 percent.
 Normally, that would result in income of $500 for the year (TIPS issue interest payments twice a year).
 If inflation goes up 3 percent, the principal would be adjusted by the same percentage, resulting in you receiving 5 percent of $10,300 for the year, or $515.

 TIPS may seem like an obvious choice to help protect against inflation, but they have pros and cons.